 Paris is a somewhat small city located in the state of Illinois.
 With a population of 8,285 people and three constituent neighborhoods, Paris is the 240th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Paris is generally considered to be a blue-collar town.
-37.32% of the Paris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Paris is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Paris who work in office and administrative support (13.77%), sales jobs (8.83%), and healthcare suport services (6.18%).
+When you are in Paris, you'll notice that it is more blue-collar than most other communities in America.
+37.91% of Paris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Paris is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Paris who work in office and administrative support (12.22%), healthcare (8.09%), and sales jobs (6.14%).

 The people who call Paris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paris residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paris include Irish, English, Scottish, and Dutch.
+Important ancestries of people in Paris include Irish, German, English, European, and Italian.

 The most common language spoken in Paris is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and Spanish.